 While You’re There: Step back and time and interpret the history of the area in Montgomery County.
 As you ride your bike down the nearly completely level towpath, you’ll find several canal locks once used to help boats navigate their way along the canal.
 You’ll also find the houses of the former lockkeepers who lived nearby to manage the canal system.
 If you’re looking to extend your experience, consider renting a lock house through the C&O Canal Quarters Program.

 Montgomery County’s Upcounty Communities

 While You’re There: Spend the day exploring the rural side of Montgomery County.
 Pick your own pumpkins at Butler’s Orchard or Homestead Farm.
 Then savor the flavors of fall with a locally produced craft beverage at a farm brewery or winery along the Tastemakers Trail.

-While You’re There: Lace up your hiking books and bring your furry friend on a fun trek up one of four dog-friendly circuit trails.
+While You’re There: Lace up your hiking boots and bring your furry friend on a fun trek up one of four dog-friendly circuit trails.
 If you’re not into a workout, you can always drive up and take photos of the breathtaking views.
-Afterward, stop by Sugarloaf Mountain Vineyard for a glass of Cabernet Franc or drive to Poolesville for lunch at Bassett’s Restaurant.
+Afterward, stop by Sugarloaf Mountain Vineyard for a glass of Cabernet Franc and enjoy lunch at the base of the mountain at The Comus Inn.

 11710 Macarthur Blvd | Potomac, MD